 Join the Park Naturalist at the Freedom Center Museum in Cincinnati for a special field trip offsite as we continue our trek through local history.

-Refer to the museum’s website for directions and admission details. https://freedomcenter.org/
+Refer to the museum’s website for directions and admission details. https://freedomcenter.org/ - Refer to the museum’s website for directions and admission details.

 Park Naturalist Erin Shaw